DEFRA/elm-land-management-plan-web/readme.md

 The final config object should be validated using joi and the application should not start otherwise.

 A table of environment variables should be maintained in this README.

+Default values appropriate for development environments are declared in `.env`, which is automatically read by `docker-compose`.

 ## Plugins